hashicorp/terraform-provider-azurerm/website/docs/d/virtual_machine_scale_set.html.markdown

 * `tenant_id` - The Tenant ID of the System Assigned Managed Service Identity that is configured on this Virtual Machine Scale Set.

 * `identity_ids` - The list of User Assigned Managed Identity IDs assigned to this Virtual Machine Scale Set.

 ---

+`instances` exports the following:

+* `computer_name` - The Hostname of this Virtual Machine.
+* `instance_id` - The Instance ID of this Virtual Machine.
+* `latest_model_applied` - Whether the latest model has been applied to this Virtual Machine.
+* `name` - The name of the this Virtual Machine.
+* `private_ip_address` - The Primary Private IP Address assigned to this Virtual Machine.
+* `private_ip_addresses` - A list of Private IP Addresses assigned to this Virtual Machine.
+* `public_ip_address` - The Primary Public IP Address assigned to this Virtual Machine.
+* `public_ip_addresses` - A list of the Public IP Addresses assigned to this Virtual Machine.
+* `provisioning_state` - The provisioning state of the virtual machine.
+* `virtual_machine_id` - The unique ID of the virtual machine.
+* `zone` - The zones of the virtual machine.

+---